-Renting out a secondary dwelling can provide a steady source of additional income, helping to cover mortgage payments or other household expenses.
+Renting out an approved secondary dwelling can provide a steady source of additional income, helping to cover mortgage payments or other household expenses.

 A secondary dwelling offers the perfect space for extended family, such as elderly parents or grown children, allowing them to live nearby while maintaining privacy and independence.